 Here are 7 best tax saving options other than Sec 80C.

 Rajiv Gandhi Equity Savings Scheme (Section 80CG)

 Under this scheme individuals can invest up to Rs 50,000 in approved stocks.
 The tax benefits are available under Sec 80CG.
 However, only first time investors are allowed to invest in this scheme to claim tax benefits.

 Interest on education loan (Section 80E)

 The deduction is allowed only on the interest repayment part, not on the principal amount of education loan.
 Means that only interest repayment is available for tax deduction while filing income tax return.

 House rent allowance (Section 80GG)

-If you are staying in a rented apartment or house and paying rent, you can claim tax deduction under Sec80GG of the Income Tax Act.
+If you are staying in a rented apartment or house and paying rent, you can claim tax deduction under Sec 80GG of the Income Tax Act.

-In the Union Budget 2015-16, Finance Minister Arun Jaitley increased the limit on deduction on home loan interest under Section 24 to Rs 2 lakhs from Rs 1.5 lakhs earlier.
+In the Union Budget last year, Finance Minister Arun Jaitley increased the limit on deduction on home loan interest under Section 24 to Rs 2 lakhs from Rs 1.5 lakhs earlier.

 Health Insurance (Section 80D)

 Individuals should take a health insurance policy, which would enable them save tax up to Rs 25,000 in case of ordinary citizens and Rs 30,000 in case of senior citizens.
 So, one can go ahead and take a good health insurance policy.

-7) Donations (Section 80G)
+Donations (Section 80G)

 Section 80G of income tax law provides tax benefits on amount donated to NGO's.
 So, it maybe time to be a little more generous than before.
 However, the deduction can be made only if you are donating by cash or draft.